Online Engineering Schools in Wyoming

 Master of Science in Civil Engineering – University of Idaho

-The University of Idaho in Moscow, Idaho offers an online master of science (M.S.) in civil engineering through their engineering outreach program.
-The degree consists of 33 credits at a cost of $755 per credit regardless of residence.
-This program emphasizes transportation engineering, geotechnical engineering, environmental and sanitary engineering, hydraulics and water resources engineering, and structural engineering and structural mechanics.
+The University of Idaho in Moscow, Idaho offers an online master of science in civil engineering through their engineering outreach program.
+The program emphasizes transportation engineering, geotechnical engineering, environmental and sanitary engineering, hydraulics and water resources engineering, and structural engineering and structural mechanics.
 Courses may include steel design, advanced concrete materials and durability, fluid dynamics, properties of highway materials, engineering properties of soils and several more.
-The program is completely online.
-Admission requirements include having a B.S. in civil or environmental engineering or a related engineering degree.
-For more information, call 800-824-2889 or email [email protected].
+The curriculum consists of 33 credits.

 Master of Science in Geological Engineering – University of Idaho

-The University of Idaho also offers an online master of science (M.S.) in geological engineering.
-The degree consists of 30 credits at a cost of $755 per credit regardless of residence.
+The University of Idaho also offers an online master of science in geological engineering.
 This program prepares students for the design and construction of civil and mining projects, the exploration and development of mineral and energy resources, and the evaluation of geological hazards.
 Courses include excavation and materials handling; seepage and slope stability; geostatistics; rock mechanics; erosion and sediment control; and several more.
-The program is 100 percent online.
-Admissions requirements include having a bachelor’s degree from a college or university accredited by a regional accrediting association and a minimum GPA of 3.0.
-The University of Idaho offers several online master’s degrees in engineering.
-For more information, call 800-824-2889 or email [email protected].
+The degree consists of 30 credits.

 Other Online Engineering Programs in Wyoming